lyove/lyove-editor/README.md

 ### Sortable elements

 You can reorder *sortable* elements either by drag'n'drop or by keyboard shortcuts.
-Note that not all elements are configured to be sortable, p.e. the *summary* element within the *details* widget will always be the first child element.

 You can move the *sortable* element before its previous or after its next sibling or to first or last position by combining the `Control` key with one of the `ArrowUp`, `ArrowDown`, `Home` or `End` keys.